SportsDataDirect/python_tutorials/README.md

 # Installation
 If you're unfamiliar with python, we recommend you use Anaconda's Python distribution.
-All examples are tested with python 3.6.1
+All examples are tested with python 3.6.1.
-asdfasdf:

 1. Install Python 3.6.1
 2. `conda install pandas jupyter matplotlib seaborn` -- if you use python regularly create a condenv or virutal env.